adrelanos/Whonix-documentation/Tunnel_Proxy_or_SSH_or_VPN_through_Tor.md

 ### Leaks ###
 If setting up socksifier, proxy settings, transparent proxy with local redirection, SSH tunnel or a VPN in a leak free manner were easy, this means while ensuring nothing will bypass the VPN, SSH or proxy, there would have been no reason to develop Whonix in the first place.

 The methods described on this page are all tested and should all more or less work.
 Should there be any misconfiguration or leak bug, you are left to the protections by Whonix and Tor.
-This means, the leak will still go through Whonix-Gateway and therefore Tor.
+This means, the leak will still go through Whonix-Gateway and therefore forced through Tor.
 The methods on this page are not as safe as a Whonix-Gateway.
 There were development discussions and [some progress](https://sourceforge.net/p/whonix/wiki/Inspiration/), about chaining multiple Gateways, VPNBOX, JonDoBOX, i2pBOX, FreenetBOX and ProxyBOX, but nothing was finished to to lack of community interest, support and developers.

 ### Web Browser ###
-I don't know how anonymous it is to use (VPN ->) Tor -> VPN -> Tor Browser -> website.
-How many people show up with a VPN IP using Tor Browser?
+I don't know how anonymous it is to use (proxy/VPN/SSH ->) Tor -> Proxy/VPN/SSH -> Tor Browser -> website.
+How many people show up with a proxy, VPN or SSH IP using Tor Browser?
 This setup is so special that I believe only very few people are doing it.
 For this reason, I recommend against.

 On the other hand, due to browser fingerprinting, I can't really recommend to use another browser than Tor Browser either.